Dhananjay Jagannathan

 Ph.D. in Philosophy, University of Chicago (2017)

-Dhananjay Jagannathan specializes in ancient Greek and Roman philosophy, the history of ethics and political philosophy, and value theory.
-His recent research has focused on two strands of Aristotle's thought: the intertwining of ethics and politics; and ethical knowledge and practical wisdom.
-He is currently finishing a book manuscript on the latter entitled Aristotle's Practical Epistemology.
-Other research interests include neo-Aristotelian virtue ethics, political liberalism and its limits, and tragedy as a literary and a moral concept.
+Dhananjay Jagannathan specializes in ancient Greek and Roman philosophy, the history of ethics and political philosophy, medieval philosophy (especially Aquinas), and the intersection of philosophy and literature.
+Much of his recent work has focused on two strands of Aristotle's thought: ethical knowledge and practical wisdom; and justice and political community.
+His book Aristotle's Practical Epistemology was recently published by Oxford University Press.
+Other research interests include neo-Aristotelian virtue ethics, tragedy as a literary and a moral concept, and the role of news journalism in democratic life.

 Upcoming Publications